Runbook Reference

 The later defined variables values in runbook have higher priority than

-the same variables previous defined. ${location}
+the same variables previous defined. ${location} will be replaced

-with value northeurope
+with value northeurope.

 variable: